 C-704-10: Hearing Aids

-Hearing aids may be authorized when they are expected to improve the customer's ability to participate in employment and/or training that is required for a specific employment outcome.
+VR counselors may authorize hearing aids when they are expected to improve the customer's ability to participate in employment and/or training that is required for a specific employment outcome.
+Hearing aids are purchased to benefit a customer who is deaf, hard of hearing, DeafBlind, hearing impaired, or who would otherwise benefit from hearing aids as recommended by a licensed audiologist or hearing aid specialist.
+Recommendations from a licensed audiologist or hearing aid specialist are gathered before authorizing hearing aids.
+When authorizing hearing aids, the VR counselor also considers the effect of the customer’s hearing on specific training requirements, job requirements, and safety needs.
 The VR counselor documents the expected outcomes in the case file as part of the assessing and planning process.

 The VR counselor develops the individualized plan for employment (IPE) to purchase hearing aids after receiving:

+a medical evaluation, as described below on Form VR3105B, Hearing Evaluation Report: Otological Examination, or medical records from the otologist or otolaryngologist including the medical evaluation, and dated within the last six months;

-an audiological assessment completed by a licensed audiologist or hearing-aid specialist:
+an audiological assessment completed by a licensed audiologist or hearing aid specialist:

-on the Form VR3105C, Hearing Evaluation Report: Audiometric Examination documented on audiological records containing the same audiometric and tympanometry required on the Form VR3105C and dated within the last 90 days the completed hearing evaluation form with hearing aid recommendations recorded on the Form VR3105D, Hearing Evaluation Report: Hearing Aid Recommendations.
+on the Form VR3105C, Hearing Evaluation Report: Audiometric Examination dated within the last six months; or

+documented on audiological records containing the same audiometric and tympanometry required on Form VR3105C and dated within the last six months; and

+the completed hearing evaluation form with hearing aid recommendations recorded on Form VR3105D, Hearing Evaluation Report: Hearing Aid Recommendations.

-medical evaluation as described below on the Form VR3105B, Hearing Evaluation Report: Otological Examination, or medical records from the otologist or otolaryngologist including the medical evaluation and dated within the last 90 days.It is recommended a medical evaluation be obtained to rule out any medical reason for the customer’s hearing loss, such as infection, injury or deformity, ear wax in the ear canal, and in rare cases, tumors.
+It is recommended that a medical evaluation be obtained to rule out any medical reason for the customer’s hearing loss, such as infection, injury or deformity, ear wax in the ear canal, and in rare cases, tumors.

-When the customer is 17 years of age or younger, medical evaluation must be obtained by an otologist or otolaryngologist.
+When the customer is 17 years of age or younger, a medical evaluation must be obtained by an otologist or otolaryngologist.
 Refer to VRSM E-200: Summary Table of Approvals, Consultations, and Notifications.

 Medical evaluation:

-for seasoned hearing aid users (not a first time hearing aid user) with no medical issues (for example, no sudden hearing loss or extreme changes in hearing loss), it is best practice to obtain a medical evaluation.
+for seasoned hearing aid users (not a first-time hearing aid user) with no medical issues (for example, no sudden hearing loss or extreme changes in hearing loss), it is best practice to obtain a medical evaluation.
 The medical evaluation is completed by a physician or physician assistant or nurse practitioner who is supervised by a licensed physician.
 When a medical evaluation is not completed for a seasoned hearing aid user with no medical issues, the VR Supervisor (VRS) may waive the requirement for medical evaluation.
 This waiver is entered in RHW as an Approval Request and Approval Response case note with the Add to Topic of “Waiver of Medical Evaluation for Seasoned Hearing Aid User”.

 for a first-time hearing aid user, a medical evaluation is required from an otologist or otolaryngologist.
 If the staff member is experiencing substantial delays in securing the evaluation by the otologist or otolaryngologist, the medical evaluation may be performed by the customer's PCP or if the customer does not have a PCP, the physician who performs the office's general medical evaluations may conduct the medical evaluation.